erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **SPOT**

 I decided to lock in some long term profits around $500.
-I sold 5 shares around %485 at the cost I bought them at in an attempt to trade short term.
-Should have held!
+I sold 5 shares around $485 at the cost I bought them at in an attempt to trade short term.
+Should have held them all!
 I ended up buying back 2 shares recently.
 Hyper bullish on this stock.

 Sold: 10 Shares